Naphazoline/ zinc drops

 Temporarily relieving redness, burning, and discomfort caused by minor eye irritation.
 It may also be used for other conditions as determined by your doctor.

-Naphazoline/zinc drops is an eye decongestant and astringent.
+Naphazoline/zinc drops are an eye decongestant and astringent.
 It works by constricting the blood vessels in the eye and coating the eye, which relieves redness and dryness.

 Do NOT use naphazoline/ zinc drops if: